quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Priority handling of retransmissions can be implemented by the sender in the transport layer. {{QUIC}} recommends to retransmit lost data before new data, unless indicated differently by the application.
-Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmissions likely beneficial in most cases, as gaps that get filled up and thereby free up flow control.
-For not fully reliable streams priority scheduling of retransmissions over data of higher-priority streams might not be desired.
-In this case QUIC could also provide an interface or derive the prioritization decision from the reliability level of the stream.
+Currently, QUIC only provides fully reliable stream transmission, which means that prioritization of retransmissions will be beneficial in most cases, by filling in gaps and freeing up the flow control window.
+For partially reliable or unreliable streams, priority scheduling of retransmissions over data of higher-priority streams might not be desirable.
+For such streams, QUIC could either provide an explicit interface to control prioritization, or derive the prioritization decision from the reliability level of the stream.

 # Graceful connection closure